Hong Kong to get its first-ever deep-sea water adventure experience

-Have you ever visited an underwater arcade or explored the depths of the ocean?
-Hold on to your respirator, as Hong Kong is getting a one-of-a-kind deep-sea experience, Vquarium.
-The city’s first-ever virtual deep-ocean adventure experience will come up at 11 SKIES near Hong Kong International Airport.
-Set to open in 2025, the attraction will be a mighty impressive adventure spot.
+Delve into the depths of the ocean with Hong Kong’s first ever virtual deep-ocean adventure at 11 SKIES near Hong Kong International Airport.
+Set to open in 2025, the attraction will be a mighty impressive underwater exploration spot.

 What to expect at the virtual deep-ocean adventure experience?